Key Signs which Indicate that the Water Pump Needs to be Replaced

 The average water pump handles 1.7 million litres of coolant in about four years or 100,000 km of driving.
 But pumps can fail faster, and a failing pump can cause an engine to overheat.
 Therefore, it is important to check the water pump at each service interval.
 But it is equally important to inspect the belt drive system that is driving the water pump.
 A malfunctioning belt and tensioner cause premature bearing and shaft failure and as such drastically reduce pump life.
 Conversely, a leaking water pump inevitably affects the belt and tensioner.
 That is why Gates recommends changing the water pump, belt and other drive components at the same time as good preventive maintenance.

 There are 7 key signs which indicate that a water pump needs to be replaced.
-Below are 2 of the 7 signs from the Gates Cooling System Troubleshooting Guide.
+Below are 2 of the 7 signs.

 1. Weep hole leakage